Gabrielnero000/PBR-Playground/README.md

 * Number of bounces that each ray can suffer (our recursion-end condition).
 * Number of samples.

-Few bounces can make the scence darker (the ray may could reach a emissive surface if it bounces more)
+Few bounces can make the scence darker (the ray may could reach a emissive surface if it had suffered more bounces).
+More bounces generate a more accurate precision (in the real world, the rays suffers infinite bounces) but the computation cost will be higher.
+Few samples per pixel g

 ## Gallery: Images of Experiments